25thr/blinkd/README.md

 **Real-time blink detection engine turning blinks into actions for games, accessibility, and next-gen interfaces.**

-`blinkd` is essentially a **low-latency, hardware-agnostic, eye-blink input layer**, like a **"blink driver"** for real-time interactions.
+`blinkd` is essentially a **low-level, hardware-agnostic, eye-blink input layer**, like a **"blink driver"** for real-time interactions.

 **Note for builders**

-*`blinkd` is a low-latency input kernel.
+*`blinkd` is a low-level input system.
 It does one thing well: turn eyelid signals into clean events.
 Designed to be real-time and input-source neutral.
 If you're building with it, you're building from the metal up.*

-### Ollo SDK
+### Get Ollo SDK

-For production-grade eye-tracking, the **Ollo SDK** offers a complete, high-performance solution with:
+For production-grade eye-tracking, the **[Ollo SDK](https://ollosdk.com/)** offers a complete, high-performance solution with:

 * **Plug-and-play tracking** for reliable detection out of the box
 * **Low-latency, high-performance pipelines** with platform-specific optimizations